Dr. Theodore Binnema

 Dr. Blinnema is on sabbatical from June 30, 2014, returning July 1, 2015.

-Dr. Bryce joined us in July 2014 after receiving his PhD from York University in 2013.
+Dr. Bryce joined UNBC in July 2014 after receiving his PhD from York University in 2013.
 His research focuses on migration, education, and health in Argentina and Canada.
-His work has appeared in Estudios Migratorios Latinoamericanos, the Canadian Historical Review, and the Journal of the Canadian Historical Association.
-He is the co-editor of a forthcoming book entitled Entangling Migration History: Borderlands and Transnationalism in the United States and Canada.
+His work has appeared in the Journal of Social History, Estudios Migratorios Latinoamericanos, the Canadian Historical Review, and the Journal of the Canadian Historical Association.
+He is the co-editor of Entangling Migration History: Borderlands and Transnationalism in the United States and Canada (University Press of Florida, 2015).

 His monograph (in progress), Regimes of Pluralism: Language, Religion, and Ethnicity in Argentina and Canada, 1880-1930, examines how German-speaking immigrants, bilingual citizens, politicians, and religious leaders contested ideas of pluralism and national belonging in a period when evolving categories of citizenship began to solidify.
 By stepping outside the conventional boundaries of Latin American and Canadian history, the comparison contributes to debates about state power, nationalist ideologies, and the construction of ethnicity in the Southern Cone and North America.